mpavezb/CarND-Path-Planning-Project/README.md

 ## Model Documentation

-### Overview

 ### Input Data

 Telemetry data is provided through a websocket with the simulator, and comes in JSON format.
 Map specifications are provided in a CSV file.
 Deserialization of both messages is implemented in `serialization.h`.

 ### Prediction

+The current vehicle's frenet coordinate `s` is extrapolated in time using a constant speed motion model.

-Current implementation does not consider vehicle tracking and prediction.
-Current vehicle's frenet coordinate `s` is extrapolated according to the new points added to the trajectory.
+The implementation does not consider vehicle tracking and prediction of lane changes.
 This is a shortcomming of the implementation.
-Scenarios like lane change are not predicted, and could lead to collisions, if Ego were to near to the Vehicle.
+Lane changes executed by others could lead to collisions.

-Each vehicle provided by the current telemetry is processed to obtain the following information:
+Based on telemetry information, each object is converted into a `Vehicle` containing  the following information:
 - ID
 - Frenet coordinates: `d`, `s`.
 - Speed.